Table of Contents

 The service marketing mix is also known as an extended marketing mix and is an integral part of a service blueprint design.
 It consists of 7 P’s which are product, price, place, promotions, people, process and physical evidence.
 The service marketing mix consists of 7 P’s as compared to the 4 P’s of a product marketing mix.
 Simply said, the service marketing mix assumes the service as a product itself.
 However it adds 3 more P’s which are required for optimum service delivery.

 The extended service marketing mix places 3 further P’s which include People, Process and Physical evidence.
 All of these factors are necessary for optimum service delivery.
 Let us discuss the same in further detail.

 The service product thus has to be designed with care.
 Generally service blue printing is done to define the service product.
 For example – a restaurant blue print will be prepared before establishing a restaurant business.
 This service blue print defines exactly how the product (in this case the restaurant) is going to be.

-2) Place – Place in case of services determine where is the service product going to be located.
+Place in case of services determine where is the service product going to be located.
 The best place to open up a petrol pump is on the highway or in the city.
 A place where there is minimum traffic is a wrong location to start a petrol pump.
 Similarly a software company will be better placed in a business hub with a lot of companies nearby rather than being placed in a town or rural area.
 Read more about the role of business locations or Place element.

 Promotions have become a critical factor in the service marketing mix.
 Services are easy to be duplicated and hence it is generally the brand which sets a service apart from its counterpart.
 You will find a lot of banks and telecom companies promoting themselves rigorously.